kettle-7/platypuss/cordectropuss/www/tos.md

 complain if it doesn't work the way you want it to, but do tell me about any bugs because I do actually want to fix them.

-## I can stop you from using the software:
+## I have the right to stop you from using the software:

 - If you claim to have made it,
 - If you are using it to harm other people or